Do you want to become a professional blogger in 2022?

 However, do not spend too much time on your blog’s social media accounts.
 Especially if you do not have a following yet.

-Just make sure your blog can be found from common social media apps, such as TikTok, Youtube, LinkedIn, Twitter, or Instagram.
+Just make sure your blog can be found on common social media apps, such as TikTok, Youtube, LinkedIn, Twitter, or Instagram.

 18. Do Not Spend Money on Design